rdlindeboom95/robindlindeboom/README.md

 Screenshots: here and here.

 ## **Coursera**
 Coursera (coursera.org) provides free online courses of the prestigious universities from around the globe.
 During the minor ADS, a selection of exercises from the course 'Machine Learning' of Stanford University were required to be completed.
-Above you may find my progress.
+Below you may find my progress.

 ### *Mandatory courses*